pythonsingapore/pugs-org-sg/content/20150309-march-meeting.md

 [apac]: https://tw.pycon.org/2015apac/en/

-5. "How to learn and be productive with Python3 in a week" by Chris.
+5. "How to learn and be productive with Python3 in a week" by Chris ([video](http://youtu.be/2IietZ8cVIc)).

     Chris will talk about how you can go from knowing nothing of Python to being productive in a week.